Looking for the best apple cake recipe this fall? We tested 9 different recipes in search of the best apple spice cake!

 Sally’s popular apple cake recipe is somewhat similar to Smitten Kitchen.
 The main differences include one cup of applesauce and less sugar in Sally’s.
 Sally’s also gets topped with an optional brown sugar glaze that I chose to use.
 Sally also mixes spices directly into the batter for a spice cake-like vibe whereas Deb incorporates spices via the apple chunks.

 Despite the similarities between these two cakes, they turned out quite differently!
 Sally’s cake looks more like a traditional spice cake and yields a very fluffy, open-crumbed cake with moist chunks of apple.
-I (and many tasters) felt that the nutmeg was a little too strong in this cake, though some appreciate the strong spice level.
+I (and many tasters) felt that the nutmeg was a little too strong in this cake, though some appreciated the strong spice level.
 I loved the sugary, slightly grainy brown sugar icing (and think it may have influenced this cake’s win).
 The touch of orange juice adds a nice citrus hint that rounds out the apple flavor.
 If you’re looking for the perfect classic spiced apple cake for fall, look no further!

 - Great moist but light and airy texture. lots of apple flavor and apple chunks.
 Love the brown butter apple butter (?) icing, really set this cake apart from other apple cakes.